Camp Chef Woodwind Pellet Grill Review

 What are the storage and prep areas like?

 In my case, I had the SideKick installed.
 So I lost this area.
-You can still balance a plate or chopping board on it when not in use though.
+You can still balance a plate or chopping board on it when not in use, though.

 There is a little bit of prep area on top of the pellet hopper, but it is minimal.

-This means there are also no hangers for grill utensils, which to me, is disappointing.
+There are also no hangers for grill utensils, which to me, is disappointing.
 There is a shelf underneath the grill that could be used for storing a bag of pellets.

 Camp Chef Pellet Grill Front Shelf